Compulsory sterilization: Rohingya

 Bangladesh is planning to introduce a sterilization program in its overcrowded Rohingya refugee camps, where nearly a million refugees are fighting for space, after efforts to encourage birth control failed.
-Since 25 August 2017, more than 600,000 Rohingya Muslims have fled from Rakhine state, Myanmar to neighboring Bangladesh, which is a Muslim majority country, following a military crackdown against Rohingya Muslims in Rakhine.
+Since 25 August 2017, more than 600,000 Rohingya Muslims have fled from Rakhine state, Myanmar to neighboring Bangladesh, which is a Muslim-majority country, following a military crackdown against Rohingya Muslims in Rakhine.
 Sabura, a Rohingya mother of seven, said her husband believed the couple could support a large family.

 I spoke to my husband about birth control measures.
 But he is not convinced.
-He was given two condoms but he did not use them.
-My husband said we need more children as we have land and property (in Rakhine).
-We don't have to worry to feed them.
+He was given two condoms, but he did not use them.
+My husband said we need more children, as we have land and property (in Rakhine).
+We don't have to worry about feeding them.

-District family planning authorities have managed to distribute just 549 packets of condoms among the refugees, amid reports they are reluctant to use them.
+District family planning authorities have managed to distribute just 549 packets of condoms among the refugees, amid reports that they are reluctant to use them.
 They have asked the government to approve a plan to provide vasectomies for men and tubectomies (tubal ligation) for women in the camps.

-One volunteer, Farhana Sultana, said the women she spoke to believed birth control was a sin and others saw it as against the tenets of Islam.
+One volunteer, Farhana Sultana, said the women she spoke to believed birth control was a sin, and others saw it as against the tenets of Islam.

-Bangladeshi officials say about 20,000 Rohingya refugee women are pregnant and 600 have given birth since arriving in the country, but this may not be accurate as many births take place without formal medical help.
+Bangladeshi officials say about 20,000 Rohingya refugee women are pregnant and 600 have given birth since arriving in the country, but this may not be accurate, as many births take place without formal medical help.

-Every month 250 Bangladeshis undergo sterilization routinely under the government's sterilization program in the border district of Cox's Bazar, where the Rohingya refugee Muslims have taken shelter.
+Every month, 250 Bangladeshis undergo sterilization routinely under the government's sterilization program in the border district of Cox's Bazar, where the Rohingya refugee Muslims have taken shelter.

 Brazil

 During the 1970s–80s, the U.S. government sponsored family planning campaigns in Brazil, although sterilization was illegal at the time there.
-Dalsgaard examined sterilization practices in Brazil; analyzing the choices of women who opt for this type of reproductive healthcare in order to prevent future pregnancies and so they can accurately plan their families.
-While many women choose this form of contraception, there are many societal factors that impact this decision, such as poor economic circumstances, low rates of employment, and Catholic religious mandates that stipulate sterilization as less harmful than abortion.
+Dalsgaard examined sterilization practices in Brazil, analyzing the choices of women who opt for this type of reproductive healthcare to prevent future pregnancies and so they can accurately plan their families.
+While many women choose this form of contraception, many societal factors impact this decision, such as poor economic circumstances, low rates of employment, and Catholic religious mandates that stipulate sterilization as less harmful than abortion.

 An important case in the legal history of compulsory sterilization in Brazil is the 2018 São Paulo case.
 Prosecutors filed to have a mother of eight forcibly sterilized after she was arrested on charges of drug trafficking.
 This motion was justified by the mother's poverty, substance abuse disorder, and inability to care for her children, and the judge ruled in favor of sterilization.
 The surgery was carried out, reportedly against the woman's will.
 Legal experts discussing the case have stated the sterilization of a woman in Brazil is legal when determined absolutely necessary, but it is not clear what qualifies as necessary.